 Answers to the question“what is utility-scale solar?” vary greatly within the solar project development industry.
-While there is no set definition for the term, most, if not all, utility-scale solar projects share common characteristics.
+While there is no official utility-scale solar definition, most, if not all, large scale solar projects share common characteristics.

 What is Utility-Scale Solar Power?

-The primary defining characteristic of utility-scale solar is that the projects sell the power that they generate directly into the electric grid.
-Often, utility-scale solar projects are described as being “in front of the meter” as opposed to distributed generation systems, which are “behind the meter.” i.e. a system that is paired with the energy load of a facility and supplies that facility directly with power.
+The primary defining characteristic of utility-scale solar projects are that they sell the power they generate directly into the electric grid.
+Often, utility-scale solar projects are described as being “in front of the meter” as opposed to distributed generation systems, which are “behind the meter” — i.e. a system that is paired with the energy load of a facility and supplies that facility directly with power.
 Beyond these key features, what is considered utility-scale solar is highly nuanced and determined by a number of factors including size, location, interconnection type and voltage, state policy, and where the solar power is ultimately sold and how.

 A good example of the challenge in defining utility-scale solar is “Community Solar.”
 Community solar connects “in front of the meter” and often has a larger system size than traditional Distributed Generation, but is still not considered utility-scale.
 In many markets, community solar falls under the state’s net metering program, just like “behind the meter” projects.

 The Solar Energy Industries Association (SEIA), a leading trade group for solar developers, defines a solar project as utility-scale if it generates greater than 1 megawatt (MW) of solar energy.
 The National Renewable Energy Laboratory uses a 5 MW threshold to qualify utility-scale solar projects.
 Unfortunately, the size-based definitions used by SEIA and NREL do not provide a full answer, as most of the time, size requirements for utility-scale solar projects depend upon the market in which the project is being built.
 In some markets, the threshold is 2 MW and up, in others it’s as high as 25 MW and up.